 - Cannabis can increase your blood pressure – especially strains with energizing effects (sativas).
 If you’re taking medication for a cardiovascular condition or symptom, you’ll want to avoid cannabis – it can cause tachycardia very quickly.

-- Cannabis is known for its ability to help people struggling with mental conditions such as depression, bi-polar, and PTSD.
+- Cannabis is known for its ability to help people struggling with mental conditions such as depression, bipolar, and PTSD.
 People taking medicine for anxiety or OCD could experience increased drowsiness when adding cannabis, while other medicines can cause the opposite effect.

-Can I Use CBD With Other Medication?
+Can I Use CBD With Other Medications?

 CBD is another cannabinoid compound found in cannabis, which doesn’t cause psychoactivity the way THC does.
 The main issue with combining CBD and other medicines involves the liver.
 Research has shown CBD blocks enzymes that break down most pharmaceuticals, keeping your body from properly removing the latter.
 This can cause some nasty side effects.

 The Final Tally